 The smart way to make friends on LinkedIn

-Why do important BCG Partners ignore LinkedIn?
-Because they aren’t interested in being contacted by hordes of distant strangers.
-And frankly, neither are most of us.
+Most LinkedIn users aren’t interested in being contacted by distant strangers.
 Have you ever received a cold email on LinkedIn?
 Did you just ignore it?
 Or send a polite: “Thanks for your interest, but I don’t have time”?
 Those would both be appropriate responses.

 This is because LinkedIn is not a live networking event, where you are free to approach just anyone.
 It would be rude if someone ignored you face to face, but the internet permits this kind of dodging, and it’s the social norm.

-But that’s OK, because what LinkedIn provides – that none of those other three outlets do – is transparency in the network.
-You can see who each person is connected to, understand how many degrees of separation exist between you, and – ideally, if you are doing it right – find a way to get personally introduced to anyone you would like to meet on LinkedIn.
+But that’s OK, because what LinkedIn provides is transparency in the network.
+You can see who each person is connected to, understand how many degrees of separation exist between you and them, and – ideally, if you’re doing it right – find a way to get personally introduced to anyone you would like to meet on LinkedIn.

 This is what makes LinkedIn truly genius.